openedx/openedx-aspects/docs/decisions/0001-open-analytics.rst

 - A data visualization and dashboard tool with a data export API
 - Code and configuration to tie these tools together, as well as rich reports that work against the default configuration

+The guiding principals for technology selection are:

+- Based on open standards and open source
+- Hosting service agnostic
+- Inexpensive to run
+- Able to support near-real-time data where possible
+- Require little specialized knowledge to set up and maintain
+- Be extensible for a variety of common use cases not covered by the default configuration

 This system will: